 No SEO company can answer this; we can look at Google’s keyword generator and tell you the volume of traffic you are likely to get if your keyword reaches a certain position.
 A recent report suggests that a company at position 1 of Google for a key phrase will get 52% of all the visitors searching for that term.
 At position 5 you will get 4% and position 10 on page 1 is less than 1%

-Imagine if you can; the job of the manager at Queens Park Rangers, who are currently at the bottom of the premiership.
-Buying one new player may not get more fans through the turnstiles and the club earning more revenue.
+Imagine if you can; the job of the manager at the bottom of the premiership.
+Buying one new player may get more fans through the turnstiles and the club earning more revenue.
 Buying a few and perhaps getting a new manager still won’t guarantee success but the greater expenditure may result in more victories and in time this will lead to better league table rankings.

 If you have managed to read this article in its entirety then please take on board my final comments.